monkeydri/react-store-locator/README.md

 ![imageIcon](imageIcon.png)

-The `customIcon` is google's default icon, but you can change the `color`, `borderColor`, and `path`.
-If you do not include one of these 3 props then it will have a default so do not worry.
+The `customIcon` is google's default icon, but you can change the `color`, and `path`.
+If you do not include one of these props then it will have a default so do not worry.

 (From a stackoverflow post about this topic)
 You can also create the paths using a visual tool like https://inkscape.org/en/ (GNU-GPL, multiplatform).
 Some useful hints: